OrebroUniversity/hiqp_demos/README.md

 # The HiQP Demos package
+Copyright (C) 2016-2017 Marcus A. Johansson

-The package is showcasing the use of the hiqp framework with the ABB YuMi robot in simulation via a collection of shellscripts.
+The package is showcasing the use of the HiQP control framework, see [3], with the ABB YuMi robot in simulation via a collection of shellscripts.
 Dependencies include the hiqp packages (git@github.com:OrebroUniversity/hiqp.git), as well as the yumi_description package (git@github.com:OrebroUniversity/yumi.git) which is also available from APT.
 Early videos showing HiQP used for autonomous grasping and assisted teleoperation respectively can be found at: https://www.dropbox.com/s/2z4v4dn2u7w7sm0/yumi_autograsp.mp4?dl=0, https://www.dropbox.com/s/vmlgjishsw1d0v4/yumi_teleop.mp4?dl=0.

-# Structure
+## Structure

 - hiqp_demos/launch/yumi_simulation.launch: launch file starting a Gazebo simulation of YuMi and the HiQP control framework
 - hiqp_demos/config/yumi.yaml: ros_control parameter configuration for the HiQP control framework
 - hiqp_demos/config/yumi_preload.yaml: this file offers the possibility to start the control framework with preloaded tasks for, e.g., limiting joint positions/velocities and obstacle avoidance
 - hiqp_demos/scripts: various shell scripts containing exemplary servicealls to add/remove tasks and corresponding geometric primitives

-# Usage
+## Usage

 Launch hiqp_demos/launch/yumi_simulation.launch to start a Gazebo simulation and the HiQP velocity controller.
 By uncommenting ```<rosparam file="$(find hiqp_demos)/config/yumi_preload.yaml" command="load"/>``` in the launch file, a set of tasks defined in hiqp_demos/config/yumi_preload.yaml can be pre-loaded at start-up.
 Due to imperfect joint velocity tracking in Gazebo, the model is prone to drift in velocity control mode.
 It is therefore recommended to disable gravity in Gazebo via hiqp_demos/scripts/utility/disable_gravity_gazebo.sh.